ace0/cs642-hw1/README.md

 $
 ```

-Package all these files into a single tarball using this command:
+Put all these files in the 'sploits/' directory and package them into a tarball with the following command (where UWID1/2 are your groups UWID #s):
 ```
-tar -cf hw1.tar sploits/*
+tar -cf UWID1_UWID2_hw1.tar sploits/*
 ```

 Upload `hw1.tar` to the hw-1 folder on the Desire2Learn website for this course: